bagder/daniel.haxx.se/about.md

 in US dollars?
 OK, to make this happen I first needed a command-line tool to download currency rates from a web page at a regular interval.

-I found a little tool online called 'httpget' which was written by a Brazilian fellow named Rafael Sagula.
+I found a little tool online called *httpget* which was written by a Brazilian fellow named Rafael Sagula.
 It fit my purposes almost perfectly.
 It only required a few small fixes and patches first...